sergevar/paulgrahamblog/cleaned/identity.md

 [2] There may be some things it's a net win to include in your identity.
 For example, being a scientist.
 But arguably that is more of a placeholder than an actual label—like putting NMI on a form that asks for your middle initial—because it doesn't commit you to believing anything in particular.
 A scientist isn't committed to believing in natural selection in the same way a biblical literalist is committed to rejecting it.
 All he's committed to is following the evidence wherever it leads.

 Considering yourself a scientist is equivalent to putting a sign in a cupboard saying "this cupboard must be kept empty."
 Yes, strictly speaking, you're putting something in the cupboard, but not in the ordinary sense.

-Thanks to Sam Altman, Trevor Blackwell, Paul Buchheit, and Robert Morris for reading drafts of this.